Crawl Space Encapsulation vs Insulation: What’s the Difference?

 After the old insulation has been removed, either the walls or ceiling of the crawl space will be insulated.

-If there are any mechanicals present in the crawl space, then it is recommended to lay down plastic on the ground and spray the foam onto the walls and rim joist.
+If there are any mechanicals present in the crawl space, then it is recommended to lay down a vapor barrier on the ground and spray the foam onto the walls and rim joist.
 This method will seal off the foundation of your home, making the crawl space the same temperature as the rest of your home.

 If there are no mechanicals or ductwork in the crawl space, then the better option is to spray the ceiling to air seal the space off completely from the rest of your home.